 The CARIS electronic newsletter provides information on new developments on the CABSA website as well as important events.)
 To receive CARIS’s monthly e-newsletter, register here.

-CABSA conducts a six-day in-house Training to train facilitators in the “Churches, Channels of Hope” programme.
-CABSA organises about four trainings per annum.
+CABSA conducts a seven-day in-house Training to train facilitators in the “Churches, Channels of Hope” programme.
 You can read more about the training here.
 The cost of the Training depends on availability of funding and bursaries.
 If you are interested contact Jerry.

 CABSA is a non-profit organisation dependent on funding and donations.
 You can be part of CABSA’s services to churches and faith communities through a financial contribution to the organisation.